How Career Days Help Your Student

 • Educate students about the purpose of Career Day and its benefits.

-• Encourage them to research different careers and industries that interest them.
+• Encourage them to research different occupations and industries that interest them.

 • Ask students to prepare a list of questions they can ask professionals, if possible.